-- a.
-The owner(s) of the stormwater management system must notify the DPW Director/Town Engineer of changes in ownership or assignment of financial responsibility, and must transfer Operation and Maintenance Plan responsibilities to subsequent owners. - b.
-The maintenance schedule in the Maintenance Agreement may be amended to achieve the purposes of this Regulation by mutual agreement of the DPW Director/Town Engineer and the Responsible Parties.
-Amendments must be in writing and signed by all Responsible Parties.
-Responsible Parties shall include owner(s), persons with financial responsibility, and persons with operational responsibility.
+- [2] Preservation of stormwater runoff conveyance, infiltration, and detention areas and facilities, including flood routes for the 100-year storm event. - [3] Direct maintenance access by heavy equipment to structures requiring regular maintenance. - (b) The purpose of each easement shall be specified in the maintenance agreement signed by the property owner. - (c) Stormwater management easements are required for all areas used for off-site stormwater control, unless a waiver is granted by the DPW Director/Town Engineer. - (d) Easements shall be recorded with the Worcester County Registry of Deeds prior to issuance of a certificate of completion by the DPW Director/Town Engineer. - D. Changes to operation and maintenance plans. - (1) The owner(s) of the stormwater management system must notify the DPW Director/Town Engineer of changes in ownership or assignment of financial responsibility, and must transfer operation and maintenance plan responsibilities to subsequent owners. - (2) The maintenance schedule in the maintenance agreement may be amended to achieve the purposes of this regulation by mutual agreement of the DPW Director/Town Engineer and the responsible parties.
+Amendments must be in writing and signed by all responsible parties.
+Responsible parties shall include owner(s), persons with financial responsibility, and persons with operational responsibility.